 If an employee becomes aware of an imminent act of violence, a threat of imminent violence, or actual violence, emergency assistance must be sought immediately.
 In such situations, the employee should contact the law enforcement authorities by dialing 911.
-Immediately after contacting the law enforcement authorities, the employee must report the incident to Director of Human Resources.
+Immediately after contacting the law enforcement authorities, the employee must report the incident to Human Resources.

-Employees should immediately inform their supervisor or Director of Human Resources about any workplace security hazards.
+Employees should immediately inform their supervisor or Human Resources Department about any workplace security hazards.
 If these individuals are not available, the employee should immediately inform any other supervisor so that appropriate action can be taken.